FlavioDiasPs/lake-in-house/README.md

       - Aggregate JSONs and ingest into PostgreSQL (Docker).
       - Create a visualization in Grafana (Docker).
     - **Batch (Merge):**
-      - Aggregate JSONs using Flink and store on a local Docker volume as array of jsons.
+      - Aggregate JSONs using Flink and store on a local Docker volume as an array of JSONs.
       - Manually upload data to Azure Data Lake Storage Gen2 (ADLS2).
       - Build Databricks Delta Live Tables (DLT) pipelines for bronze, silver, and gold tables.
   - **Version Control:** All code will be tracked in this public GitHub repository.